JoseLMedinaC/AudioFingerprintTest/README.md

 Some degraded audio samples with various size and #SNR (file_(size)_SNR_(#).wav)
 # Sendfile.py
 Python script for connecting to server and loading an audio sample in order to retrieve a link of additional information about the audio sample.
-By default the script uses input.wav, but it could be change by another file with the following extension ".wav,.mp4,.mp3,.3gp"
+By default the script uses input.wav, but it could be change by another file with the following extension "wav, mp4, mp3, 3gp"
 ```
 file='input.wav'
 ```